Help us care for Sri Lanka's Domesticated Elephant's

 Taxa extra necessária

-We cannot run this project without charging a fee, but it covers all your basic expenses like accommodation, food, water, transportation around the project location, and airport pickup, and also acts as a donation to the project.
+Descrição: We cannot run this project without charging a fee.
+It covers all your basic expenses like accommodation, food, water, and airport pickup, and also contributes to our cause.
 The longer you stay and the more people you bring, the more discounts we can offer.
-Please also feel free to discuss with us if you require no airport pickup, as we can make things cheaper for you if so.
+Our week starts on Sunday (Arrival Day) and ends on Saturday (Departure Day), with the program running Monday to Friday.
+We recommend this for your booking, but we are also flexible.

 O que você ganha